SadmanTariq/TicTacToe-MiniMax/README.md

+This branch will use Alpha Beta Pruning in the future.

 # Tic Tac Toe AI
 This contains a tic tac toe game and an AI with the minimax algorithm.
 Made in Python 3.7.2